 - Young people and sex

-This booklet was completely updated in 2012 & since then we have updated the online version to include the new Victorian Fail to Disclose and Protect laws ( see pages 32, 36-38 and page 49).
+Available for free download online .
+Note: it has been updated as of February 2017 .
+This includes the new Victorian Fail to Disclose and Protect laws ( see pages 32, 36-38 and page 49).

 Please take a few minutes to complete our evaluation form.
-Your feedback will help us improve the guide in the future.
+Your feedback will help us improve this resource in the future.

 Street Law Education Kit